-What would it take to serve fresh, healthy, plant-rich school meals to every kid in the US?
+What would it take to serve fresh, healthy, plant-rich school meals to every kid in the U.S.?
 Schools often rely on processed, unhealthy foods because they’re easier to supply and serve.
 Buying and serving sustainably farmed local produce requires special partnerships with nearby farms, and trained, knowledgeable cafeteria staff with the right equipment to cook fresh ingredients from scratch.
-It’s a complex challenge – one that the Chef Ann Foundation has set out to solve.
+It’s a complex challenge—one that the Chef Ann Foundation has set out to solve.

 In addition to supporting better health outcomes for millions of kids, CAF’s initiatives encourage schools to adopt more climate-friendly practices.
-CAF’s Healthy School Food Pathway workforce training program equips school staff to source and prepare fresh food from local farms, reducing food waste and supporting small and medium-sized sustainable farms.
+CAF’s Healthy School Food Pathway program equips school staff to source and prepare fresh food from local farms, reducing food waste and supporting small and medium-sized sustainable farms.
 Buying locally also helps reduce the carbon footprint of transporting food over long distances and keeps dollars in local economies.

-With a grant from Waverley Street, CAF is launching a new Values Aligned Purchasing Co-op program to help school districts form buying groups to combine their resources and get better deals from high-quality food suppliers.
+With a grant from Waverley Street, CAF is launching a new Values Aligned Purchasing Co-op program to help school districts form buying groups to combine their resources to get better deals from high-quality food suppliers.
 This in turn supports networks of smaller-scale farms that might otherwise not be able to access institutional partners.
 After launching in California, the program will expand to Arizona and New Mexico.

 Panelists: